workingmirror/blog/content/2017/05/2017-05-24-you-should-probably-play-dead-cells.md

 Success in this game is half stumbling into the right weapon and half adapting to the wrong weapon into the right one.
 I had been so locked into mastering the aforementioned whip until I found knives that do bleeding damage over time.
 It altered my strategy to lay into as many enemies at once and as quickly as possible to let time defeat them rather than myself with single and well-timed cracks of the whip.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/dead-cells-2.gif "Dead Cells" "Dead Cells" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/dead-cells-2.gif "Dead Cells" "Dead Cells" %}

 That's not to say you have to just pick one way or the other.
 With two weapons and two skills at any one time, you can outfit yourself with multiple and interwoven ways to kill.
 With that knife, you can also equip a sword that does bonus damage to bleeding enemies, so then your recourse isn't to dodge and survive but to explode into a whirling series of blade strikes once everyone starts leaking health.